microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgApplication.md

     - `[SupportUrl <String>]`: Link to the application's support page.
 For example, https://www.contoso.com/app/support
     - `[TermsOfServiceUrl <String>]`: Link to the application's terms of service statement.
 For example, https://www.contoso.com/app/termsofservice
   - `[IsDeviceOnlyAuthSupported <Boolean?>]`: Specifies whether this application supports device authentication without a user.
 The default is false.
   - `[IsFallbackPublicClient <Boolean?>]`: Specifies the fallback application type as public client, such as an installed application running on a mobile device.
 The default value is false which means the fallback application type is confidential client such as a web app.
 There are certain scenarios where Azure AD cannot determine the client application type.
-For example, the ROPC flow where the application is configured without specifying a redirect URI.
+For example, the ROPC flow where it is configured without specifying a redirect URI.
 In those cases Azure AD interprets the application type based on the value of this property.
   - `[KeyCredentials <IMicrosoftGraphKeyCredential[]>]`: The collection of key credentials associated with the application.
 Not nullable.
 Supports $filter (eq, not, ge, le).
     - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
     - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-    - `[Key <Byte[]>]`: Value for the key credential.
-Should be a Base64 encoded value.
+    - `[Key <Byte[]>]`: The certificate's raw data in byte array converted to Base64 string.
 Returned only on $select for a single object, that is, GET applications/{applicationId}?$select=keyCredentials or GET servicePrincipals/{servicePrincipalId}?$select=keyCredentials; otherwise, it is always null.
-    - `[KeyId <String>]`: The unique identifier for the key.
+    - `[KeyId <String>]`: The unique identifier (GUID) for the key.
     - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Type <String>]`: The type of key credential; for example, Symmetric, AsymmetricX509Cert.
     - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, Verify.